hcjamm/pydaw/plugins/share/doc/pydaw3/readme.txt

 Focusrite Saffire Pro 14 (Firewire)

 both of which **IN MY PERSONAL EXPERIENCE** work just fine with PyDAW.
 However, I can't guarantee that they'll work on every PC out there...

-Note:  I also have an M-Audio Audiophile 192 and a Numark soundcard laying around that both work in Linux, somebody remind me to test those if I don't post the results here later...

 ---------------------------------------------------------------------------